-After the Court has received all of your required documents, a Court clerk will contact you to schedule your video conference appointment.
+After the Court has received your required documents, a Court Clerk will contact you to schedule your video conference appointment.
 Please note that the Court will not schedule an appointment until all of your required documents are received.
-Therefore, please make sure you have all of your required documents prior to sending them.

 STEP 3.
 ISSUANCE OF MARRIAGE LICENSE

-Upon completion of the Marriage Application with the Court’s Clerk and approval of all necessary supplemental documentation, a Marriage License will be issued.
-The license will remain valid for 60 day; if the marriage is not performed within that time, a new license must be obtained.
-The marriage may be performed by an individual of your choosing that is registered with the Ohio Secretary of State’s Office (Minster License information link https://www.ohiosos.gov/records/minister-licenses/general-information/).
+After your video conference appointment and the marriage license is issued, the license will remain valid for 60 day; if the marriage is not performed within that time, a new license must be obtained.
+The marriage may be performed by an individual of your choosing that is registered with the Ohio Secretary of State’s Office (Minister License information link https://recordssearch.ohiosos.gov/).
 Further, the Court has an Officiant list that is available to the public by clicking here (Marriage License Officiant List).